 The Schengen visa is the most popular visa for Europe.
-It allows its owner to enter, easily explore within, and stay the Schengen region from any of the Schengen member nations.
+It allows its owner to enter, easily explore within, and stay in the Schengen region from any of the Schengen member nations.
 There are no boundary restrictions within the Schengen region.

 What is a different kind of Schengen visas?